 11.10.
 Power supply

-The source of power for the VAS shall either be the vehicle battery or a rechargeable battery.
+The source of power for the AS shall either be the vehicle battery or a rechargeable battery.
 Where provided, an additional rechargeable or non-rechargeable battery may be used.
 These batteries shall by no means supply energy to other parts of the vehicle electrical system.

 11.11.
 Specifications for optional functions